-iMovR Trackless Under-Desk Keyboard Tray Review
+iMovR Trackless Keyboard Tray Review

-Free shipping to lower 48 states.
+Free shipping to lower 48 states

-Disclosure: iMovR and WorkWhileWalking have mutual ownership interest*
+Full disclosure: iMovR and WorkWhileWalking have mutual ownership interest.
+Learn More

 The Trackless Keyboard Tray from iMovR is more than the sum of its parts.
 It’s an under-desk keyboard tray that offers a host of important benefits, deriving its name from its unique “trackless” under-desk mounting.
 While this means that your keyboard will be fixed in one position on your desk (as opposed to being able to slide laterally), it also means that installation is easier, stability is improved, and the range of standing desks it accommodates is bigger.
 These benefits are not small—typing on this tray is a joy compared to a shakier track-mounted tray.

 When the tray is not in use, you can store it conveniently under your desk.
 It is normally locked in place, and it unlocks when you lift the front.
-The one minor annoyance with this is that you’ll have to lift up your mouse as well, or it will slide off whenever you move the tray.

 Ergonomic Evaluation for Sitting, Standing, and Walking

 If you have a treadmill desk, however, the same old issues of shakiness are bound to occur.
 Under-desk keyboard trays were never designed for users to anchor their hands to while in motion.
 The tray isn’t going to break off your desk and destroy your keyboard, but it will feel shaky.
 The good news is that the Trackless Tray is less shaky than other under-desk trays, but the hard truth is that products like this just were not designed for the treadmill desker.
-Stick to iMovR’s SteadyType line of desks, or the Elevon, for the best typing experience possible while using a treadmill desk.
+Stick to iMovR’s SteadyType line of desks, or the SteadyType Exo or Elevon, for the best typing experience possible while using a treadmill desk.
 However, if you already own a treadmill desk, and you’re in search of a keyboard tray, you could certainly do worse than the Trackless.

 Under-Desk Keyboard Tray Installation